 Swim Training, Survival Training

-The Endless Pools Fastlane was designed for swimmers.
+The Fastlane Pro current system was designed for swimmers.
 The adjustable current lets them swim in place, enjoying a realistic open-water feel in a traditional backyard pool.
-The Fastlane's recreation of real currents is what makes it suitable for rip-current simulation training too.
+The Fastlane unit's recreation of real currents is what makes it suitable for rip-current simulation training too.